lauraccorto/taskmanager/README.md

 # taskmanager

+A Python script to manage tasks and things to do.
+This program uses SQLite for storage.

+## How to run it

-to run the program use `python taskmanager.py`
+To run the program use `python taskmanager.py`

-this program uses SQLite for storage

-running the first time, the program creates the taskmanager.sqlite database, where all task lists will be saved automatically time after time
+The first time the program runs, a database file (`taskmanager.sqlite`) is created.
+All tasks will be stored there automatically time after time.